-HSA4410 Long-Term Managed Care Systems Lecture/Lab 4.5 Quarter Credits

-In this course, students will assess the role of health care management, understanding the structure, staffing, and organizational leadership needed in the long-term care environment.
-They will analyze medical terminology to understand responsibilities, caregiver including communication, administration, and restoration of residents.
-They will examine essential needs, medical conditions, and disabilities, as well as the application of concepts and protocols to Students laboratory exercises. will also understand how to provide care for diverse residents.
+HSA4410 Long-Term Managed Care Systems Lecture/Lab 4.5 Quarter Credits In this course, students will assess the role of health care management, understanding the structure, staffing, and organizational leadership needed in the long-term care environment.
+They will analyze medical terminology to understand caregiver responsibilities, including communication, administration, and restoration of residents.
+They will examine essential needs, medical conditions, and disabilities, as well as the application of concepts and protocols to laboratory exercises.
+Students will also understand how to provide care for diverse residents